strapdata/elassandra-operator/docs/source/security.rst

 Kuberenetes RBAC
 ................

-The elassandra operator runs with a dedicated Kubernetes serviceaccount ``strapkop-elassandra-operator`` and a cluster role ``strapkop-elassandra-operator`` with the following restricted operations:
+The elassandra operator runs with a dedicated Kubernetes serviceaccount ``elassandra-operator`` and a cluster role ``elassandra-operator`` with the following restricted operations:

 .. code::